20 Best Stock Photo Selling Websites

-On Etsy, you have nominal fees for listing + transaction and standard PayPal fees.
+On Etsy, you have nominal fees for listing + transactions and standard PayPal fees.

 Getty Images is one of the big names in selling photos.
 It’s connected to iStock, Thinkstock, and Photos.com.

-It’s a good online platform for selling your high-quality photos since 1998.
+It’s been a good online platform for selling high-quality photos since 1998.

-You should submit original files to get the chance to become the contributor to Getty Images community.
+You should submit original files to get the chance to become a contributor to the Getty Images community.

 Sign up for 123RF and start selling your photos.
-The more your photos get sold, your commission percent would increase simultaneously.
+The more your photos get sold, your commission percentage would increase simultaneously.

-You can earn by referral programs too.
-You’ll be awarded 25% of big commission for each new customer (maximum $300 per customer on their first order only).
+You can earn through referral programs too.
+You’ll be awarded 25% of a big commission for each new customer (maximum $300 per customer on their first order only).

 Alamy is another good site to sell your photos.

-It offers 50% for the non-exclusive license which is better than most other photo selling platforms (Source: Alamy).
+It offers 50% off the non-exclusive license which is better than most other photo-selling platforms (Source: Alamy).

-But your photos need to pass under strict technical tests.
+But your photos need to pass strict technical tests.
 The technical criteria include the following terms.